Southern Style Fried Okra

 Dip the okra out of the egg mixture, let it drip off, and place the okra in the bag.
 I do the whole batch at one time.

-Hold the bag tightly so you don’t spill it and just turn to back and forth to coat the okra.
+Hold the bag tightly so you don’t spill it and just turn it back and forth to coat the okra.
 Check the okra and if any of it still looks a bit wet, add more meal or flour.
 You can dredge in a large bowl too and just turn the okra with your hand.

 Our family really likes the okra crispy, so sometimes if I still have a good bit of egg and milk mixture left, I double dip the okra and put it back in the bag again with a little more meal and flour.